Table of Contents

 1. Introduction

-But what would it ever mean that a mathematical principle is valid or invalid at a topological space such as an interval or the booleans?
-This note answers to this question by introducing the concept of topoi of sheaves on topological spaces.
-Sheaf semantics on such topoi then allows us to interpret a mathematical statement on topological spaces.
+But what does it mean for a mathematical principle to hold or fail on a topological space, such as an interval or the booleans?
+This note answers this question by introducing the concept of topoi of sheaves in topological spaces.
+Sheaf semantics in these topoi then allows us to interpret mathematical statements on topological spaces.

-I tried to explain everything from the ground of sheaves over the usual topological spaces, not a Grothendieck topology.
-I hope this note helps those who feel kind of overwhelmed with abstract mathematics in presentations of the general theory of Grothendieck topos.
+I have tried to explain everything starting from the basics of sheaves over topological spaces, rather than using Grothendieck topologies.
+I hope this note helps those who feel somewhat overwhelmed by the abstract mathematics typically encountered in presentations of the general theory of Grothendieck topoi.

-This note is essentially an excerpt and rephrasing of “Sheaves in Geometry and Logic” by Saunders Mac Lane and Ieke Moerdijk.
-This note does not include many interesting results and proofs.
-The readers who became interested in this topic are very encouraged to head to the book.
+This note is essentially an excerpt and a rephrasing of “Sheaves in Geometry and Logic” by Saunders Mac Lane and Ieke Moerdijk.
+It does not include many interesting results or proofs.
+Readers interested in this topic are strongly encouraged to refer to the book.

 2. Preliminaries

-I assume that the readers are familiar with the basic concept of category theory and topology.
-Any reader who thinks this note requires more than that, please complain to the author so that this note can be improved.
+I assume that the readers are familiar with the basic concepts of category theory and topology.
+If any reader feels that this note demands more than that, please complain to the author so that this note can be improved.

 For each topological space $X$, we write $\mathcal{O}(X)$ to denote the category of opens: the objects are the open sets of $X$ and $U \to V$ if and only if $U \subseteq V$.
 Between two objects, there is at most one morphism.